+The Ford F-150 is a mainstay of the truck market.
+Consistently holding the position as the top seller, most other trucks are measured against the F-150.
 The Jeep Gladiator is the relative newcomer in the space.
 While there have been Jeep trucks in the past, this is the first modern Jeep pickup.

 These two trucks are in different categories altogether, but that doesn't mean that they can't be meaningfully compared.
 The Jeep Gladiator is a medium-size truck while the F-150 is considered a full-size truck.
 Regardless, these two truck classes are adjacent to each other, so they allow for many important comparisons.

 One of the big differences between these two trucks is their looks.
 The F-150 looks like what most people imagine when they hear the word “truck.”
 The Gladiator, on the other hand, looks like a JL Wrangler with a bed.
 That isn’t necessarily a bad thing, but it isn’t for everyone either.
 On top of that, the Jeep Gladiator comes in several vibrant color options that aren’t offered on the F-150.
 If you want a ride that is less traditional overall (just in terms of presentation), then the Jeep Gladiator is your option.

 Speaking of traditional, the Jeep Gladiator comes with the classic Wrangler functionality of having removable doors and roof.
 As of now, it’s the only truck on the market today that doubles as a convertible.
 The F-150 can’t do anything similar.

 In practically every interior and exterior dimension, the F-150 is the bigger truck.
 From length to interior legroom, the F-150 comes out on top of the Jeep Gladiator.
 This is expected since these two trucks are in different classes altogether.

 |Truck Bed Length||60.3"||67.1"|

 Gladiator and F-150 Performance Figures